 This timeline represents my understanding of our origins.
 It’s purpose is to bring some sense of perspective to the very long and complicated history of humanity on Earth.
 This timeline is intended to help me with the big picture.
-In this timeline I bring together various scientific disciplines including plate tectonics, evolution, anthropology, and genetics as well as significant scientific, religious, and mythical dates.
+In this timeline I bring together various scientific disciplines including plate tectonics, evolution, anthropology, and genetics as well as a few significant scientific, religious, and mythical dates.
 I’ll update it as I learn new things and as new things are discovered.
 I hope you enjoy it and that it helps you too!

 Eukaryotic cells are cells with internal organs, organelles and the DNA is in the nucleus.
 The predecessor prokaryote cells do not have a nucleus, but do have DNA.
 All cells in all animals, plants, and insects are eukaryotic, but all animals, plants, and insects host millions of critters based on both eukaryotic and prokaryote cells.